Welcome

 “I found your website when I was feeling very hopeless and alone.
 The method and values written about on your website really spoke to me and I thought you may be someone who might be able to help me.
 It was a “last shot”.
 Having had therapy previously I thought I knew what to expect but during the initial consultation I realised I was being really listened to, heard and accepted for who and where I was, this was not something I had experienced before, and I continued to feel heard and valued right up to our last session.

 I have learnt so much about who I am and how I experience life.
 I no longer feel afraid of my emotions, reactions and responses to life.
 I feel so blessed and grateful to have found you and to have had these 8 months of sessions together.
 I know that I can continue into life with the tools I have learned, feeling freer than I have ever felt before.
-Thank you.” – B.M. female client from London.
+Thank you.” – B.M., female client from London.

 ==========================================================